sudheshnak-12/EEA-Networking101/.github/ISSUE_TEMPLATE/assignment-submission.md

 ---

 # Submit your assignment by
-1. Pasting a Link of Required file
+1. Launch a PR after you are done with contributions in your branch
+2. Link the PR to this issue response
-2. Adding the code if possible to the issue.
+3. Adding the code if possible to the issue.